 Dresden under fine dust attack: How dangerous is the air today?

-Current measured values and recommendations
+Current measurements and recommendations

 A look at the causes